 How Can We Help Wildlife In Winter?

-Animals struggle to survive the season because there is less food, and the cold temperatures reduce their core body temperature.
+Animals struggle to survive through winter because there is less food, and the cold temperatures reduce their core body temperature.

 What To Feed Wild Animals During The Winter?

-The first question that you may have now that you have decided to help wildlife is the type of food they will need.
+The first question you may have now that you have decided to help wildlife is the type of food they will need.

-Most of these small animals, including raccoons, squirrels, and opossums, will always appreciate groundnuts, vegetables, hazelnuts, biscuits, and sunflowers.
+Most small animals, including raccoons, squirrels, and opossums, will always appreciate groundnuts, vegetables, hazelnuts, biscuits, and sunflowers.

-You can also choose to offer sunflower, nuts, and cat biscuits to the wild animals just as a way of supporting their lives through this tough season.
-However, do not feed them bread or milk as this can cause diarrhea.
+You can also offer nuts and cat biscuits to wild animals to support them through this challenging season.
+However, please do not feed them bread or milk, as this can cause diarrhea.

 Squirrels will also appreciate watermelons, grapes, and kiwi fruit.
 Most squirrels and small animals love nuts and acorns.
 However, they sometimes feed on eggs and plant materials like flowers and leaves.

 How To Feed Wildlife During The Winter?

 Wildlife will always approach your yard in the hope of finding food.
-For this reason, you can get some nuts or vegetables and keep them in the backyard.
+For this reason, you can get nuts or vegetables and keep them in the backyard.

-Special feeders can be purchased for feeding opossums, squirrels, and other small animals into your yard.
+Unique feeders can be purchased for feeding opossums, squirrels, and other small animals in your yard.
 These should also keep rodents such as rats away as they will not get to the food.

 Once the winter is over, if you wish to remove the feeders, you can limit the number of animals in your yard in other seasons.

-Water can also be scarce for animals in winter, with many normal water sources icing over.
-Putting a bowl of warm water out will really help any small animals in winter.
+Water can also be scarce for animals in winter, with many regular water sources icing over.
+Putting a bowl of warm water out will help small animals in winter.

 Provide Them With Shelter

-Remember, some small mammals such as raccoons and opossums are very active during the night, sleeping during the day.
-For this reason, try to make sure there is food out there at night, as this is the time they will be out there looking for fresh water and food.
+Some small mammals, such as raccoons and opossums, are very active during the night, sleeping during the day.
+For this reason, try to ensure there is food at night, as they will be looking for fresh water and food.